jpmens/pudo/README.md

 ## Credits

 I (Jan-Piet Mens) wrote this.
-I was creatly inspired by _couchapp_, and I might have stolen a bit of code and ideas from _couchdb-push_ (thanks).
+I was greatly inspired by _couchapp_, and I might have stolen a bit of code and ideas from _couchdb-push_ (thanks).
+(The movie information stems from [IMDB](http://www.imdb.com/) and any copy/paste errors are mine.)

 ## Bugs